norbertkiszka/orangerigol/README.md

 - Choice of installing base system (server) or a user friendly desktop (graphical interface) with a bunch of a desktop software (browser, video player, document viewers, etc).
 - When interrupted by user or due to error, it will ask to continue or to delete rootfs and start from the beginning.
 It works by saving current progress and not doing works that was already done.
-- Preinstalled desktop setup with Mate enviroment (supported and popular fork of a Gnome 2) - ready to use from first start.
-Since it's Debian or Ubuntu (at Your choice), later You can install another graphical enviroment by Apt or graphical Synaptic.
+- Preinstalled desktop setup with Mate environment (supported and popular fork of a Gnome 2) - ready to use from first start.
+Since it's Debian or Ubuntu (at Your choice), later You can install another graphical environment by Apt or graphical Synaptic.
 - Possibility to flash SD card, disk or USB pendrive directly from a menu in this script.
 After flashing, it will resize fs to fullfil whole disk size.

 ## Videos and screenshots